quibbble/go-quill/docs/README.md

 # Quill Docs

+## Key Terms
+- [Event](./event.md) - provides ways to affect change on the game state.
+- [Condition](./condition.md) - provides requirements that must be passed before event(s) can happen.
+- [Hook](./hook.md) - provides ways to trigger side affect event(s) before/after an event happens.
+- [Choose](./choose.md) - provides a unified way to select units/tiles/players.
+- [Trait](./trait.md) - added to cards and provide special characteristics to their holder.

 ## Card

 Cards are created and stored in YAML files then parsed and converted into card objects in the game.
 This makes it easy to create and modify cards on the file.